 Public safety personnel often work indoors, underground, and in other areas where GPS is denied or inaccurate.
-To obtain clear situational awareness, on-scene and remote commanders need to understand the area in which personnel are operating and to have access to accurate real-time location of personnel, even in buildings they are visiting for the first time.
-This project aims to accelerate availability of improved 3D location accuracy, easy to use 3D map data tools, and actionable, 3D visualization for first responder use cases. - July 2019
+To obtain clear situational awareness, on-scene and remote commanders need to understand the area in which personnel are operating and have access to accurate real-time location of personnel, even in buildings they are visiting for the first time.
+In 2017, TRX Systems received funds through the Public Safety Innovation Accelerator Program (PSIAP) to improve the accuracy and capabilities of its NEON® Personnel Tracker product.
+In 2021, TRX Systems was awarded follow-on funding for a technology demonstration project with a public safety agency.
+Together, these projects aim to accelerate the availability of improved 3D location accuracy, easy to use 3D map data tools, and actionable, 3D visualization for first responder use cases.

+In 2017, a proposal from TRX Systems was selected for a multiyear award to improve the accuracy and capabilities of an indoor personnel tracker under funding opportunity 2017-NIST-PSIAP-01.
 First Responder personnel often work indoors, underground, and in other areas without accurate GPS.
 Determining the location of public safety personnel working in areas without a clear view of the sky, and therefore without access to reliable GPS, and providing mechanisms to create, access and share map (building and asset) data, is the focus of this project.
-The objectives are to accelerate availability of improved location accuracy, comprehensive map data sources and tools, and 3D visualization to meet an array of first responder use cases using the following approaches
+The objectives are to accelerate availability of improved location accuracy, comprehensive map data sources and tools, and 3D visualization to meet an array of first responder use cases using the following approaches.

 Positioning systems are required that can determine responder locations indoors with a 3D accuracy requirement of better than 3 meters radius (95% probability), without beacons.
 Multiple capabilities will be added to consistently deliver better than 3 meter accuracy, including use of known building information, improved initialization (vehicle-based UWB), and integration of terrestrial beacon constraints.